-Rates for outpatient rehabilitation services provided to beneficiaries up to the age of three are included in the fee schedule.
+Rates for outpatient rehabilitation services provided to recipients up to the age of three are included in the fee schedule.

-Small rural hospitals are reimbursed the above rate as an interim payment.
+Effective for dates of service July 1, 2008, small rural hospitals are reimbursed the above rate as an interim payment.
 Final reimbursement shall be 110 percent of allowable cost as calculated through the cost settlement process.